SchoolOfCode/website-challenge-eemeelyo/WebsiteChallenge-eemeelyo/README.md

 DESCRIPTION:
 This is my first project with School of Code wherein I made a profile website for my first client who is my partner in our group.

+MATERIALS:
-This was done using HTML and CSS.
+This was done using HTML and CSS as well as some images that was agreed by the customerto be included in her website.

 PLANNING:
 I have first gathered some information of my client as well as asking for any specific preferences that she would like forher profile website.